 – Inhibits triglyceride and cholesterol synthesis in liver

 So how much does this protein cost?
 Well the price is great compared to many!
 In fact, it’s currently about $30 for a 2 lb and $60 or so for a 5 lb.
 That’s as much money as some powders want just for a 2 lb!
 This product really does the job, I find.
-Definitely give it a go!
+Definitely give it a go if you’re looking for a reasonably priced complete vegan protein in a convenient form.

 Surely, you don’t NEED animal products to fuel your muscles after an intense workout, the key thing is to find a method that works for you, your life, and your body.